z1e2v3s/zad/zad/docs/introduction.rst

 In times of DNSsec, editing zone files by hand (e.g. with bind9 inline-signing) often interferes with resigning activities of the nameserver.
-To avoid inconsistencies, zones should be maintained by dynamic update (RFC 2136).
+To avoid inconsistencies, zones can be maintained by dynamic update (RFC 2136).

 This project was started to help the administrator with transition from